The Nationals’ presidents race has been a fixture at Washington Nationals home baseball games since 2006, and quickly became a fan favorite.

 |#3 Buster Olney||1|

-With the country ravaged by the global COVID-19 pandemic, Major League Baseball is operating a modified 60-game season with no fans in the stands, but the Nationals are recording a presidents race outside the stadium and playing the video during the 4th inning of home games; so we’re keeping the standings going.
+With the country ravaged by the global COVID-19 pandemic, Major League Baseball operated a modified 60-game season with no fans in the stands, but the Nationals recorded a presidents race, with the presidents wearing masks on streets outside the stadium, and played the video for the handful of players, staff, and media in the stadium during the 4th inning of most home games (and one “road” game played at Nationals Park).
+There were six games in which the team either didn’t run the race, or did not share it on the broadcast or social media.

 More Fun Facts